jnguyen1192/B2/FromShallowToDeepRepresentationForMultimediaDatabase/README.md

 In each directories, we should see one descriptor with the duplicates images.

 ### Context
-We need to add the image we want to analysis.
+We need to add the image we want to analysis in the directory dataset_jpg with the jpg format.

 ### Implementation
 To implement those algorithms, we choose to use a class called ImageRetrieveLocal.
 This class contains all the method we will use to implement the local descriptor.
 The methods use are :
 - incr_nb_cluster : it permits to increment the number of cluster to create a new directory,
 - holiday_images : this method give us the image that we will analysis,
 - extract_descriptor_from_path_img : it allows us to extract a descriptor using the path of an image,
 - save_des_with_img_into_new_cluster : it will create the descriptor into a new directory representing a cluster,
 - get_des_from_path_des : it will give us the descriptor using the path of the correct cluster,
 - compare_path_des_and_des : it will use the FLANN matcher to compare two descriptors,
 - add_img_on_cluster : it will add the currebt image on the cluster we target,
 - exec : it will use the algorithm previously defined.

 ### Local descriptor - Results
 When we launch the execution using 100 images from the dataset, it is really slow.
 It will take more than thirty minutes.
 The fact that we need to compare each descriptor for every image prove us that more the dataset is big,